Digital citizenship: ethical use of data & responsible use of technology

 Data policies include information regarding:

-- Data classification: This policy allows our business to accurately classify data, which is foundational to Walmart’s proper handling, securing, use and sharing of data and information.
+- Data Classification: This policy allows our business to accurately classify data, which is foundational to Walmart’s proper handling, securing, use and sharing of data and information.
 It defines which Walmart data is Highly Sensitive, Sensitive and Non-Sensitive, with guidance around required controls and restrictions for each.
+For example, highly sensitive data, PCI data, and HIPAA data cannot be stored in certain locations and there are robust controls around how it is transferred.

-We have mandatory trainings for our associates to understand the policies relevant for their functions and business units, and we engage business leaders to implement the policies through functional business processes, practices and tools.
+Training: We also have mandatory trainings for our associates to understand the policies relevant for their functions and business units, and we engage business leaders to implement the policies through functional business processes, practices and tools.
+Associates failing to comply with these policies are subject to potential disciplinary action, up to and including termination.

 Processes & procedures

-- There are inconsistent and sometimes competing laws and regulations, particularly regarding consumer privacy; laws and regulations are constantly emerging and developing.
+- Walmart is subject to a broad number of industry data protection standards and protocols.
+Walmart also has compliance obligations associated with new privacy laws enacted to protect and regulate the collection, use, retention, disclosure and transfer of personal information.
+There are inconsistent and sometimes competing laws and regulations, particularly regarding consumer privacy; laws and regulations are constantly emerging and developing.

 - The size of Walmart's business, our geographic reach, the number of consumer transactions we make, and the nature of information we collect to operate our business make us a target for bad actors.
+The increased use of remote work infrastructure due to the COVID-19 pandemic has also expanded the possible attack surfaces.
+And the techniques used to obtain unauthorized access, disable or degrade service, or sabotage systems change frequently and may not immediately produce signs of a compromise.
 Walmart's systems, information and infrastructure are regularly threatened by cyber threats and cyber-attacks, as discussed in more detail in Walmart's most recent annual report on Form 10-K.

 - The success of Walmart's digital citizenship and cybersecurity programs depends on the performance of a variety of third-party service providers.